 Upcoming Steps in the Apprenticeship Program:

-As we hired 15 new apprentices with a craft family background, we need to get more compasses, dividers, pencils and other drawing tools.
+As we selected 15 new apprentices with a craft family background, we need to get more donations to have them try their hands on craft materials with family members through craft workshops.

 Your contribution will directly support the pairing of children with the first trained students.
 Every donation, no matter the size, makes a significant impact and helps us in nurturing future talents while preserving the rich artisan heritage of our community.